-Note: To renew on-line or over the phone you must get your pink slip from an e-Safety Check Station and your green slip provider must send your insurance details to the RTA electronically.
+Note: To renew on-line or over the phone you must get your pink slip from an e-Safety Check Station and your green slip provider must send your insurance details to RMS electronically.

-To transfer the registration of a vehicle, you must visit a motor registry and provide the following:
+To transfer the registration of a vehicle, you must visit a registry or service centre and provide the following:

 Registration costs for vehicles up to 4.5 tonnes Gross Vehicle Mass (GVM) are based on the tare (unladen) weight of the vehicle.
 The more it weighs the higher the cost.
 Vehicles for business use incur higher registration costs than vehicles for private use.

 A heavy vehicle is defined as a motor vehicle or trailer that has a Gross Vehicle Mass greater than 4.5 tonnes.
 There are specific registration requirements for heavy vehicles in NSW.

 For information about registering heavy vehicles for use within NSW or Australia wide visit the Registration page in the Business & Industry section of the RMS website.

 The Office of State Revenue (OSR) levies stamp duty when a vehicle is registered in a new name.
 The RTA collects the stamp duty on OSR's behalf.
 You will pay stamp duty on the market value of the vehicle or on the price you paid for the vehicle, whichever is higher.

 Stamp duty is 3% of the market value of the car, up to $45,000 then 5% on the value over $45,000.

 For example, the stamp duty for a vehicle with a market value of $50,000 is calculated as follows:

 Total stamp duty to be paid = $1,600